Pumpkins are for eating not carving

 Pumpkins aren’t scary, they’ve just been carved into being scary halloween symbols!
 The first hint that pumpkins are nutritious are their orange color.

 In foods, orange typically means the presence of an antioxidant called beta carotene.
 Beta carotene (latin for carrot) gives fruits and vegetables their orange color.
 We first eat with our eyes (our nose too.
 And cooked pumpkins smell delicious).
 Pumpkins are highly visible fruits.
 Yes, that’s right!
-Pumpkins grow from flowers, and are botanically considered a fruit
+Pumpkins grow from flowers, and are botanically considered a fruit.

-It’s worth mentioning that you shouldn’t judge the beta carotene content of food solely on color alone.
+It’s worth mentioning that you shouldn’t judge the beta carotene content of food solely on orange color alone.
 Kale and spinach are both green and have lots of beta carotene in them.

 - Dietary fiber